asyrjasalo/vagrant-syncer/README.md

 ## 1.0 TODO

 - write this file
-- add acceptance tests for exclusions
+- add Vagrant Specs for exclusions
 - package this plugin and submit it to Rubygems

 ## 1.1 TODO